maplant/al-jabr/README.md

 considered stable or non-experimental.

 * Implement `Matrix::invert`.
-* Add optional Serde support.
-* Add and implement rotational and angular data structures.
 * Convert `Vector` ops to SIMD implementations.
 * Add more tests and get code coverage to 100%.
-* Implement better methods for accessing components of Vectors.
 * Add `Point` type.
 * Implement faster matrix multiplication algorithms.
-* Add procedural macro to create matrices of any width and height combination